 300 prisons worldwide.
 It closed in 1971, after 142 years of consecutive use.

 It opened as an historic site in 1995.
 Photo: Darryl Moran

-Our audience has grown by more than 20% since we began addressing these complex and troubling aspects of American life.
+Our audience has grown by more than 20 percent since we began addressing these complex and troubling aspects of American life.
 I once feared these subjects would suppress our attendance.
-I feared they would divide our Board of Directors and scare potential funders.
+I feared they would divide our board of directors and scare potential funders.
 I feared they’d harm staff morale, including my own.
 And I thought neutrality, whatever that meant, had to guide all of our programming decisions.
 I was wrong on every front.

 Now I wonder what other misguided beliefs we’re leaving unexamined.

 7 thoughts on “Beyond Neutrality”

 Sean, "neutral" is the opposite of "meaningful."
 The steps Eastern State is taking are striking a chord with visitors and creating moments of meaning and reflection that will translate for multiple cultures and resonate across a variety of life experiences.
 Helping people think, feel, and question is a primary job of museums.

 Co-Author, Magnetic: the Art and Science of Engagement